- Press Release: September 23, 2018

 Ko Olina Launches Ticket Sales, Special Room Rates for The 6th Annual Ko Olina Children's Festival

-Exclusive room rates available at Aulani, A Disney Resort & Spa for early ticket purchasers.
+Exclusive room rates available at Aulani, A Disney Resort & Spa and Four Seasons Resort O’ahu.